mfl0p/FactSieve/README.md

 * -p #		Starting prime factor p
 * -P #		End prime factor P, range [-p, -P) exclusive, 127 <= -n <= -p <= p < -P < 2^64
 * -s		Perform self test to verify proper operation of the program
 * -v		Verify all factors on CPU.
-This can be slow.
+This can be slow with a large number of factors.
 * -h		Print help

 Program gets the OpenCL GPU device index from BOINC.
 To run stand-alone, the program will